snowdonr/pyms-minerva/UserGuide/Contributing/StyleGuide.rst

 #.
 Standard library imports
 #.
 External module imports
 #.
-Other PyMS subpackage imports
+Other PyMassSpec subpackage imports
 #.
 This subpackage imports

 Separate each group by a blank line.